olhakotiv/test_task_cyber_craft/README.md

 What I did:

 1. The button 'Open calc' is working fine.
-You can see a result when you'll click a button 'Press Result'.
-2. With this task I had little problems such as I couldn't do automatically reload inputs and the inputs don't get clean with reloading window.
+2. You can see a result when you'll click a button 'Press Result'.
+With this task I had little problems such as I couldn't do automatically reload input values and the inputs don't get clean with reloading window.
 I wanted to do calculations interactive but I got lost somewhere on StackOverflow searching how to do what I want ).
 3. Checkboxes also work fine.
 If you'll press some the background color will change.

 P.S.
 Unfortunately the page doesn't have responsive design.
-I want to finish this task today after some sleeping because I did it all night and my brain's refusing to work.
-I know that my knowledge isn't so wide, but I know how to work hard for this goal.
+I want to finish this task today after some sleeping because I did it all night and my brain is refusing to work.
+I know that my knowledge isn't so wide yet, but I know how to work hard for this goal.
 And also sorry for mistakes in code and this text.